Non-Surgical Aesthetics in the UK

 Who carries out non-surgical aesthetic treatments in the UK?

-aesthetic treatments.
+Health Education England (HEE) has published guidance on who should carry out aesthetic treatments in the UK.
 This was in response to the Keogh Report (2013).
 Sir Bruce Keogh was commissioned to look into this area in the context of growing concern about the lack of regulation and guidance for both injectors and patients.
 The recommendations that emerged from the years of consultation between 2013-2016 form the basis of best practice within the UK, and there are some important points summarised below:

 It is clear that certain procedures can only be carried out by GMC-registered medical doctors (hair transplant surgery, permanent dermal filler).
 Other procedures such as the commonly carried out botulinum toxin and temporary dermal filler can be carried out by practitioners who have attained a postgraduate level of training, and ‘subject to oversight of an independent prescriber’.
 The level of oversight will depend on individual cases and the judgement of the practitioner and overseer.
 As such, there is a degree of ambiguity and variation in skill levels is possible here.